JustalK/FAKE-API/README.md

 #### Package explanation

-* **@admin-bro/express**: A middleware for connecting express with admin-bro.
-I use it for creating the route of the admin bro.
-* **@admin-bro/mongoose**: A middleware for connecting mongoose with admin bro.
-I use it for connecting admin bro to the mongoose schema.
-* **admin-bro**: AdminBro is an admin interface for managing/editing the information in the database.
-It removes the need of building an admin interface.
-I use it because I cannot rely on someone else for building an admin interface if I work with a frontend.
 * **apollo-server-express**: Apollo serves as an abstraction layer that decouples services and apps so that each can be developed independently of the other, in any language and on any platform.
 I use it for managing a graphQl.
 * **dotenv**: Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 I use it for creating an environment for the prod, stage, dev and local development.
-* **email-validator**: Checking an email is a simple task but it can be tricky to check all the possibilities given by a particular RFC.
-I rely on this small package for checking the validity of an email.
 * **express**: xpress is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 I use it for managing the routes and the API.
 * **express-session**: A middleware for managing the session through express.
 I use it for creating the account of the app.
 * **express-status-monitor**: Simple, self-hosted module based on Socket.io and Chart.js to report realtime server metrics for Express-based node servers.
 I use this for checking the status of the server without connecting to aws.